European People's Party: In third countries

-Through its associate and observer parties the EPP has five head of state or government in non-EU countries:
+Through its associate and observer parties the EPP has six head of state or government in non-EU countries:

 In the Council of Europe

 The Group of the EPP in the Parliamentary Assembly of the Council of Europe defends freedom of expression and information, as well as freedom of movement of ideas and religious tolerance.
 It promotes the principle of subsidiarity and local autonomy, as well as the defence of national, social, and other minorities.
-The EPP/CD Group is led by Aleksander Pociej, a member of the Polish Civic Platform.
+The EPP/CD Group is led by Davor Ivo Stier, a member of the Croatian Democratic Union.

 The EPP/CD group also includes members from parties that are not related to the EPP itself, including members of the Patriotic Union (Liechtenstein), the Progressive Citizens' Party (Liechtenstein), and the National and Democratic Union (Monaco).

 In the Organization for Security and Co-operation in Europe

 The "EPP and like-minded Group" in the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE) is the most active political group in that body.
 The Group meets regularly and promotes the EPP's positions.
 The members of the EPP Group also participate in the election-monitoring missions of the OSCE.

 The Group is chaired by Walburga Habsburg Douglas (Sweden), and its Vice-Presidents are Consiglio Di Nino (Canada), Vilija Aleknaitė Abramikiene (Lithuania), Laura Allegrini (Italy), and George Tsereteli (Georgia).

 The Group also includes members of parties not related to the EPP, accounting for the "like-minded" part of its name.
 Among them are members of the Patriotic Union (Liechtenstein), the Union for the Principality (Monaco), the Conservative Party of the United Kingdom, the Conservative Party of Canada, and the Republican Party of the United States.